Alexandra Coletti

 Alexandra Coletti (born 8 August 1983 in La Colle, Monaco) is a Monégasque alpine skier who competed for Monaco in the 2006 Winter Olympics.
 She also received the silver medal in downhill skiing at the 2005 European Cup.
 She later competed for Monaco at the 2010 Winter Olympics, and was Monaco's flag bearer during the Opening Ceremony.
-Her brother Stefano Coletti is a racing driver currently racing in the IndyCar Series.
+Her brother Stefano Coletti is a racing driver; he drove in the IndyCar Series in 2015.